CodingInTheUK/PayPalcsv2qif/README.md

 # PayPalcsv2qif
 A small program written in perl to convert PayPal CSV files to QIF format.

-As this repository for to hold this program should I ever lose access to my own copy, I would be grateful to any perl programmer who feels they could make improvements to this program, conversions for UK banks would be great future addition.
+I created this repository to hold this program should I ever lose access to my own copy, I would be grateful to any perl programmer who feels they could make improvements to this program, conversions for UK banks would be great future addition.

 # Dependencies